cucapra/protocols/README.md

 for `.prot` and `.tx` files.

 ### Installation
-Add a link to the Filament VSCode extension directory to your VSCode extensions directory.
+Add a link to the Protocols VSCode extension directory to your VSCode extensions directory.

 ```bash
 cd $HOME/.vscode/extensions